OwnZones/efp/README.md

 Version 0.3 also implements a optional context to be used in all callbacks.
 Please see Unit test 19 for deatils.

+**This version changes the API for the receiver!!**

+50 == 50 milliseconds before timing out non complete frames.

+20 == 20 milliseconds bfore moving the head forward in HOL mode. (set to 0 for disabling HOL)

+ElasticFrameProtocolReceiver myEFPReceiver(50, 20, (optional context), (optional set run to completion mode));

 ## Current badge status